juev/awesome-stars/README.md

 - [gin-gonic/gin](https://github.com/gin-gonic/gin) – Gin is a HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
 If you need smashing performance, get yourself some Gin.
 - [ginuerzh/gost](https://github.com/ginuerzh/gost) – GO Simple Tunnel - a simple tunnel written in golang
 - [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) – The developer platform for on-demand cloud development environments to create software faster and more securely.
+- [glasskube/glasskube](https://github.com/glasskube/glasskube) – 🧊 The next generation Package Manager for Kubernetes 📦 Featuring a GUI and a CLI.
+Glasskube packages are dependency aware, GitOps ready and can get automatic updates via a central public package repository.
 - [go-co-op/gocron](https://github.com/go-co-op/gocron) – Easy and fluent Go cron scheduling.
 This is a fork from https://github.com/jasonlvhit/gocron
 - [go-critic/go-critic](https://github.com/go-critic/go-critic) – The most opinionated Go source code linter for code audit.
 - [go-delve/delve](https://github.com/go-delve/delve) – Delve is a debugger for the Go programming language.